haydenykh/SainsOrScienceBot/README.md

 ### Contribution

-Head over to the [pull requests](https://github.com/haydenykh/SainsOrScienceBot/pulls) page and help create more questions or fix errors.
+Head over to the [issues](https://github.com/haydenykh/SainsOrScienceBot/issues) page and help create more questions or fix errors.